2017 Hypotheses bloggers annual Assembly summary

 - About 10 applications to open research blogs are received each week.

-- Hypotheses has a strong international dimension, particularly in Germany and Spain, and is developping towards other linguistic areas.
+- Hypotheses has a strong international dimension, particularly in Germany and Spain, and is developing towards other linguistic areas.

 Overview of the current situation and future prospects of the platform – François Pacaud (Head of science blogging department)